tsgrissom/PotterPlus/GettingStarted.md

 `spellshop` is the spell for the player to spend Academic Credits on new spells and progressing their knowledge.

-[`finalspellshop`](https://github.com/tsgrissom/PotterPlus/wiki/Final-Spells) is the spell for the player to spend Completion Credits on final spell books to finish their year.
+[`shop_spells_required`](RequiredSpells.md) opens the Required Spell Shop for the player, allowing them to spend Completion Credits on required spell books to finish their year.

 `upgrades` is the spell for the player to view their progression.
 The more they cast a spell, the stronger that spell becomes.